-The Wallace Stegner Center Environmental Dispute Resolution (EDR) Program recognizes that the coronavirus has created a wide range of challenges.
+The Wallace Stegner Center Environmental Dispute Resolution (EDR) program recognizes that the coronavirus has created a wide range of challenges.
 We also think it has created an opportunity to reflect on how we operate as individuals and as a society and to be more intentional in our lives.
-To inspire reflection and intentionality, we are asking our EDR Blog readers: What is the coronavirus (which we have taken to referring to as Madame C) teaching you?
-If you are willing to share your reflections with other EDR Blog readers, please fill out this Google Form or send your thoughts to Angela Turnbow (angela.turnbow@law.utah.edu) by August 15, 2020.
-Reflections can be anywhere from a few sentences to 800 words.
-We will share submitted reflections individually or in batches via the EDR Blog to help foster a community of learning.
+To inspire reflection and intentionality, we are asking our EDR blog readers: What is the coronavirus (which we refer to as Madame C) teaching you?

 So, I waited for the blog post introducing this Madame C series, I went on a long camping trip (the best way to socially distance), and waited for inspiration to strike.
 In the meantime, Covid-19 restrictions in Utah have been slowly lifting, resulting in a “new normal,” and the nation and world have exploded in righteous indignation over longstanding racism.